REALTY

 Perrine Jouve

-Signing the authentic deed of sale
+Signing the deed of sale

 ADVICE